 These radically swinging hammers (from the rotating central shaft) moves at a high angular velocity causing brittle fracture of the feed material.
 Hammer mills crush materials into two (2) stages.

 - Size reduction which occurs by dynamic impact.

-- Sizing which occurs by attrition and shear in the second zone were small clearance exists between the hammer and the screen bar producing a particle range of 15-50 micrometer.
+- Sizing which occurs by attrition and shear in the second zone where small clearance exists between the hammer and the screen bar producing a particle range of 15-50 µm.

 The material is crushed or shattered by the repeated hammer impacts, collisions with the walls of the grinding chamber as well as particle-on-particles impacts.
 A screen is fitted at the bottom of the mill, which retains coarse materials while allowing the properly sized materials pass as finished product.

 The targeted particle size can be controlled by factors such as;

 - Clearance between the hammer’s and grinding plates

 - The size of screen opening (determines the residual time of the material)

 - Non-reversible type